Wednesday, January 19, 2022

 Freedom Amendments (abridged)

 II.
-The Congress shall have power to lay and collect taxes, duties, imposts and excises to pay the debts and general operation of the government and provide for the common defense of the United States, provided two-thirds of each house of Congress approves, and two-thirds of each House of Congress approves any bill for increasing revenue, and the spending authority of Congress shall be limited to specific enumerated powers in this Constitution.
-No duties or taxes on importations from foreign nations shall be laid to promote or foster any branch of industry; and all duties, imposts, and excises shall be uniform throughout the United States.
+The Congress shall have power to lay and collect taxes, duties, imposts, and excises for the purpose of paying debts, supporting the operation of the government, and providing for the common defense of the United States.
+No such tax or duty shall be enacted unless approved by two-thirds of each House of Congress, including any bill that increases revenue.
+Congressional spending shall be limited to carrying into execution powers expressly enumerated in this Constitution.
+No duty or tax on imports from foreign nations may be imposed to promote or favor any industry.
+All such taxes and duties shall be uniform throughout the United States.

 III.
 The Congress shall have power to borrow money on the credit of the United States provided two-thirds of each House of Congress approves.

 IV.
-Congress shall have no authority to make any law to interfere in the commerce of the people of the United States or law impairing the obligation of contracts or to mandate actions by any individual including those in furtherance of any economic or commercial policy; to abridge the freedom of production, commerce and the voluntary and free exchange of goods and services or to create, or engage in, any business, professional, commercial, financial or industrial enterprise.
+The Congress shall have no authority to make any law to interfere in the commerce of the people of the United States, to impair the obligation of contracts, or to mandate actions by any individual, including those made in furtherance of any economic or commercial policy.
+Congress shall not abridge the freedom of production, commerce, or the voluntary and free exchange of goods and services, nor shall it create, operate, or participate in any business, professional, commercial, financial, or industrial enterprise.
+No court shall defer to any interpretation of law made by any department or agency of the United States when determining the meaning of statutes enacted by Congress.

 V. The Congress shall have power to declare war, provided two-thirds of each House of Congress approves, and every declaration of war shall expire one year thereafter unless two-thirds of each House of Congress shall authorize an additional year, each year thereafter.
 Congress shall have no power to authorize any use of military force by any bill, order, resolution or vote other than a declaration of war, unless actually invaded, or in such imminent danger as will not admit of delay.

 VI.
-The several states may nullify any law of the United States, whenever three-fifths of the legislatures of the several states choose to nullify such law.
-This must occur within twelve months of the enactment of the law as defined in Article I.
+The legislatures of two-thirds of the several states shall have the power to nullify any law of the United States, provided such nullification occurs within twelve months of the enactment of the law as defined in Article I. Upon such action, the law shall be of no force or effect throughout the United States.

 VII.
 This Constitution, and the laws of the United States which shall be made in pursuance thereof; shall adhere to and be interpreted as the organization of the natural right of lawful defense.
 It is the substitution of a common force for individual forces and this common force is to do only what the individual forces have a natural and lawful right to do: to protect persons, liberties, and properties; to maintain the right of each.

 IX.
-The Senate of the United States shall be composed of three Senators from each state, chosen by the legislature thereof, for six years, with a power reserved to a two-thirds majority of each legislature to recall its Senators, or any of them; and each State shall have one vote except in trials of impeachment when each Senator shall have one vote.
-They shall be divided equally into three classes, each class composed of one member of each state delegation so that one third may be chosen every second year.
+The Senate of the United States shall be composed of three Senators from each state, chosen by the legislature thereof, for terms of nine years, with a power reserved to a two-thirds majority of each legislature to recall its Senators, or any of them.

-The judges of the Supreme Court shall nominate, and by and with the advice and consent of the Senate, shall appoint the officers in charge of executing the administration of justice for the United States.
-The officers in charge of executing the administration of justice shall hold their offices during one term of ten years.
+The judges of the Supreme Court shall nominate, and by and with the advice and consent of the Senate, shall appoint the Attorney General for the United States.
+The Attorney General shall hold their office during one term of ten years.

-XII.
 Each state shall have at least three Representatives; and until such enumeration shall be made, shall be apportioned in accordance with the most recent census.
 No state shall create a legislative district with fewer than three Representatives.
-Representatives shall be chosen in accordance with the principles of proportional representation.
+Representatives shall be chosen in accordance with the principle of proportional representation.

 No comments: